Blog post

 Inspection and activation — A local inspector signs off on the work.
 Your utility installs a new meter.
 Then your system goes live.

-How the savings actually show up on your bill
+How the savings show up on your bill

 During the day, your panels generate electricity and your home uses it first.
-You're pulling less from the grid, which costs less.
+You're pulling less from the grid.
 Any surplus goes back to the grid.

-Through net metering, your utility credits you for that surplus.
-In Florida, that credit is at the full retail rate — the same price you pay for electricity.
+Through net metering, your utility credits you for that surplus at the full retail rate — the same price you pay for electricity.
 At the end of each billing cycle, you pay for your net usage: what you consumed minus what your panels produced and sent back.

-Many solar homeowners in Florida get their bill down to just the base connection fee ($10–$30/month).
+Many solar homeowners in Florida get their bill down to just the base connection fee — usually $10–30 a month.
 Some months they generate more than they use, banking credits that roll forward.

-Over 25 years, the electricity savings typically run $30,000 to $50,000 for Florida homeowners, depending on system size and how electricity rates change over time.
-(They've gone one direction consistently for 20 years.)
+Over 25 years, the electricity savings typically run $30,000 to $50,000 for Florida homeowners, depending on system size and how rates change.
+Rates have gone one direction consistently for 20 years.

 One thing KIN looks at that most solar companies don't

 Your electric bill isn't just about the panels.
-An old or undersized AC system can drive electricity usage high enough that you'd need a larger solar system than necessary.
-KIN installs HVAC as well as solar — in some cases, addressing the HVAC first or at the same time actually means a smaller solar system and better overall economics.
+An old or undersized AC system can drive electricity usage high enough that you'd need a bigger solar system than necessary.
+KIN installs HVAC as well as solar — in some cases, an AC upgrade before or alongside a solar installation means a smaller, cheaper system overall.

-We'll look at the full picture of your home's energy use.
+We look at your home's full energy picture.
 If there's a smarter path than just panels on the roof, we'll tell you.

 Get a free estimate at kinhome.com